The Hardcore Holidayoff

 Is this really what people think of her?
 Is this “what she deserves”?
 Tears build up in her eyes.
 She won’t admit it, but it smells sweet, and would bet it tastes delicious, but the statement would be more than she could bear, she would be agreeing with them, agreeing with her actions over all these years.

 She knows she’s not above this.
-In fact she’d happily down a sticky glass like this at a drinking party to impress “the boys”, but this just feels more like a challenge: a confirmation of who she is.
+In fact she’d happily down a sticky glass like this at a drinking party to impress “the boys”, but this just feels more like more than a challenge: it’s a confirmation of who she is.

 She muses on it, her hand slowly, surely raising the glass to her mouth.